Pigeons Playing Ping Pong: History

 Pigeons Playing Ping Pong began in 2009.
 The band released its first full-length album titled Funk E P in 2010.
 This album name is a play on words says vocalist/guitarist Greg Ormont, and unfortunately the name led people to think this first album was just an EP.
 In July 2014, Pigeons Playing Ping Pong released its second full-length album titled Psychology.

 Pigeons Playing Ping Pong has hosted the Domefest music festival every year since 2009.
-The location of the festival has changed periodically but is currently held at Legend Valley in Thornville, Ohio.
+The location of the festival has changed periodically but is currently held at Ace Adventure Resort in Minden, West Virginia.

 In a 2017 interview, Greg Ormont (vocals/guitar) said, "We met in college at the University of Maryland and the dorm project turned into the real thing.
 We've been playing for over 8 years.
 We've been touring the country for 4–5 years and just having a blast spreading our high energy psychedelic funk and good vibes.
 We like to bring the party and show people a diverse time that is positive and fun and everyone leaves a happier person.”

 In April of 2022, Pigeons Playing Ping Pong released its 6th studio album, Perspective.

 In April of 2024, the band's seventh studio album, Day In Time, was released.